 Also, you don’t need to create an account to use Imgur.
 You will have access to all of Photobucket’s tools such as embedding, captioning, simple editing, and much more.
 You can get hotlinks and insert the picture on any website, journal, or forum in a matter of seconds.
 So, go ahead and substitute Imgur for Photobucket without hesitation.
 Image sharing is now made free and open to all, thanks to services like Imgur.

 Postimage is another reliable website like Photobucket.
-Its no-frills website is one of my favorites.
-It’s really close to the original Photobucket and lets you upload an unlimited number of images.
+Users like it because of its no-frills website.
+It’s almost the same as Photobucket and also lets you upload unlimited images on the website.

 The service is totally free, and there is no need to register on the website to upload photos.
 Simply upload the image and the hotlinks will appear for you to embed in your forum, blog, or anywhere else you want.

 Postimage also has a separate extension that allows you to upload images from your computer and instantly generates shareable URLs.

 Overall, I highly suggest Postimage as a free and dependable image hosting service.
 It’s almost on par with Imgur.

 Another excellent site similar to Photobucket is Flickr.
 Here, you are allowed to upload up to 1000 images for free.
 The “img” tag can also be used to post images and embed them in forums and websites.